stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 fast the days were passing.
 The curtains were often drawn in the daytime, the room being lit by waxen cylinders in the large candelabrum.
 It was a nightmare of living horror and unreality;
 though through it all I was gradually becoming stronger.
-I always gave careful responses to Andrews&rsquo; inquiries concerning my returning physical control, concealing the fact that a new life was vibrating through me with every passing day&mdash;an altogether strange sort of strength, but one which I was counting on to serve me in the coming crisis.
+I always gave careful responses to Andrews' inquiries concerning my returning physical control, concealing the fact that a new life was vibrating through me with every passing day--an altogether strange sort of strength, but one which I was counting on to serve me in the coming crisis.

   Finally, one chilly evening when the candles had been extinguished, and a pale